‘I Am Not Okay With This’ Co-Creator on ‘Carrie’ Inspiration, Powers as ‘Creative Metaphor’

 The show centers on Sydney’s struggles with a lot of heavy emotions on top of such regular day-to-day adolescent issues as schoolwork.
 Her father recently, supposedly, killed himself after struggling with demons of his own that Sydney would later learn were telekinetic powers not unlike the ones she has been developing.
 This leaves Sydney to at times step in as a parental figure for her younger brother and butt heads with her now single mother (Kathleen Rose Perkins).
 On top of that, she is sorting through complicated sexual and romantic feelings about herself (concerns over masturbation, for example) and her longtime friend Dina (Sofia Bryant).

-On top of all of this, Sydney is developing the aforementioned powers that start with her making Dina’s boyfriend’s nose bleed when he upsets her in a diner, but over the course of the season grow into larger acts as she doesn’t know how to control herself.
+Sydney is also developing the aforementioned powers that start with her making Dina’s boyfriend’s nose bleed when he upsets her in a diner, but over the course of the season grow into larger acts as she doesn’t know how to control herself.

 “I have always seen the powers as a creative metaphor for what it just simply feels like to grow up, and every single thing is under that umbrella,” Hall says.
 “At the end of the day, it’s a story about a young girl just trying to grow up.
 And the powers themselves — her abilities — are just a really heightened reflection of how every human feels, male and female.”